 Clay pigeon shooting is a wonderful way to have a great time at Penhein.
 Starting with a safety talk, you will then have tuition with practise clays.
 The group will then either be divided into teams or (if a smaller group) individuals for an exciting competition to see who can shoot the most clays.
 The shooting is run by Nigel and Stuart Hart of Hart Events.
 Their team are experienced clay shooters and are members of the Welsh Clay Target Shooting Association so you are in safe hands!

 *If less than 4 in your party are interested, contact us and we will see if other guests are interested in joining in.

 See if you can find the 18th Century lime kilns on the farm.

 We’ve got 450 acres for you to explore from the top of Gray Hill to the Castroggi Stream 300 feet below with woodlands and meadows galore in between.
-New for 2019, a trail featuring the very best of the garlic and bluebells which will be at their best in April and May.
+For the spring we have a trail featuring the very best of the garlic and bluebells which will be at their best in April and May.
 Please leave the gates as you find them, open if open, closed if closed.

 Set off to explore the wild wonders of Penhein, looking at the woods, meadows, watersides and more.
 Immerse yourself in nature by making friends with the plants that many of us see on an everyday basis but don’t really think about.
 Find out the tales these plants have to tell!
 Take a break by a babbling brook and enjoy a cup of wild tea and maybe a slice of even wilder cake….